aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/animate-ppt-chart-categories-aspose-slides-java/_index.md

 ---
-title: "How to animate chart in PowerPoint using Aspose.Slides for Java"
+title: "Animate chart categories in PowerPoint with Java"
 description: "Step‑by‑step guide to animate chart in PowerPoint with Aspose.Slides for Java.
 Learn to add animation to chart categories, set effects, and export the deck."
 date: "2026-05-29"
 weight: 1